tymyrddin/blue/source/docs/shadows/red-lantern/to-his-eminence.md

 A modest improvement would be to accompany each Semaphore exercise with a short, sealed description of its intended envelope: affected districts, expected duration, and invariants (including what is not expected to happen).
 This would not constrain the experiment, nor would it alert the public.
 It would, however, allow the Department to assess whether our defences are failing because the city is vulnerable, or because we are looking in the wrong place.

-In summary, the Scarlet Semaphore is succeeding in its task of exploring how fragile our assumptions are.
+In summary, the Scarlet Semaphore is succeeding in exploring how fragile our assumptions are.
 The Department of Silent Stability is learning, though sometimes after the fact, where our defensive thinking remains too focused on traffic and insufficiently focused on authority.

 This information, I believe, is precisely what Your Excellency wished to obtain.